freeCodeCamp/freeCodeCamp/client/src/pages/guide/english/certifications/javascript-algorithms-and-data-structures/basic-javascript/comparisons-with-the-logical-or-operator/index.md

 }
 ```

-The above code will return "Yes" only if *val* is between 10 and 20.
-(Inclusive)
+The above code will return "Outside" only if `val` is between 10 and 20 (inclusive).